Traffic Noise Report Prepared

 The objective of the community outreach program is to solicit input through an open, dynamic process that includes as many residents, business owners, property owners, local agencies, community groups and other stakeholders within the project study area as possible.
 This process is structured to involve people early and often and to share information as it becomes available.

 A variety of techniques has been and will continue to be used to ensure meaningful involvement from the community.

 Get Involved, Stay Informed

-Public participation and feedback is integral to the project development process.
+Public participation and feedback are integral to the project development process.
 By sharing your ideas and concerns, you can help us identify appropriate transportation solutions in your community.